njbbaer/progrockdiffusion/README.md

 # progrockdiffusion
-A command line version of Disco Diffusion
+A command line version of [Disco Diffusion](https://github.com/alembics/disco-diffusion).

 # Hardware prerequisites
 An Nvidia GPU capable of running CUDA-based softare.
 8gb is probably the minimum amount of GPU memory.